What Is a FICO Score?

 Does everyone have a FICO Score?

 Over 60 million Americans have thin credit files, according to Experian.
 If you’re among that group, you could end up with a poor credit score or unable to be scored by FICO.
-It will also make it difficult to get approved for new credit, whether it’s a credit card or home loan.
+It can also make it difficult to get approved for new credit, whether it’s a credit card or home loan.
 And if you are approved, your thin credit file makes it more likely that you’ll get stuck with high interest rates that will make borrowing more expensive.